Duke of Montmorency: History

 The first creation was in 1551 for Anne de Montmorency, Constable of France.
-This title was forfeited by the 4th Duke of Montmorency, who was executed for treason in 1632.
+This title was forfeited by his grandson, Henri II de Montmorency, who was executed for treason in 1632.

 The dukedom was recreated in 1633 for his sister Charlotte-Marguerite de Montmorency and her husband, the Prince of Condé.
 This title was renamed as Duke of Enghien in 1689.

 At that point, the Montmorency name was transferred to the dukedom of Beaufort (second creation), which had been conferred in 1688 on Charles François Frédéric de Montmorency-Luxembourg, Prince de Tingry.
 This new dukedom of Montmorency was authorised to pass through the female line to the branch of Montmorency-Fosseux in 1767, but the line became extinct in 1862.

 However, Emperor Napoleon III extended the title of Duke of Montmorency in 1864 to Nicolas Raoul Adalbert de Talleyrand-Périgord, second son of the 3rd Duke of Talleyrand by his wife Anne Louise Charlotte de Montmorency, who was a sister of the 6th Duke of Montmorency.
 His male line came to an end in 1951, when the dukedom of Montmorency again became extinct.